Frequently Asked Questions

 Will I get credit for my Academic Foundations courses?

 Each Academic Foundations class counts 3 credit hours towards your total class hours for the term.
 Academic Foundations classes are graded with a letter grade basis.
 When you successfully complete your Academic Foundations class your grade will show as a letter grade.
 If you fail or withdraw, your grade will show as an F or W. Academic Foundations classes count towards general graduation requirements.

 Whom do I contact for more information?

-Your Academic Advisor at Orientation will be your primary source of information.
-You also may contact our department by email, firstname.lastname@example.org.
-Additionally, you may contact the Associate Dean for Curriculum and Program Development, Sonia Rankin, at 505-277-6515.
+Your Academic Advisor at New Student Orientation will be your primary source of information.
+For more information, you may also contact the Academic Foundations Coordinator, Cash Clifton, via email at email@example.com.